felix-dumit/EasySpotlight/README.md

 See the included example application for a sample that indexes and retrieves objects from `Realm`.

-## Todo
-Verify tests are passing on Travis once they support iOS9.

 ## Feedback
 New feature ideas, suggestions, or any general feedback is greatly appreciated.